Love Power (Disenchanted song): Use in Disenchanted

 "Love Power" is used as the film's theme song.
-When Giselle's wish for a "fairy tale life" inadvertently turns herself into a wicked stepmother, she sends her stepdaughter Morgan (Gabriella Baldacchino) to the animated kingdom of Andalasia to seek help reversing the spell.
-Upon reuniting with Nancy, now the Queen of Andalasia, Nancy encourages Morgan to harness her memories of Giselle to restore her stepmother's true nature.
-Eventually, Nancy and Morgan return to the "real world" to save Giselle from her own curse.
-Within the context of the film, "Love Power" serves as Disenchanted's eleventh-hour song, described by Taylor as "the big rally cry that elevates the hero's lowest point into the trajectory of their triumph".
+When Giselle's wish for a "fairy tale life" inadvertently turns her into a wicked stepmother, she sends her stepdaughter Morgan (Gabriella Baldacchino) to the animated kingdom of Andalasia to seek help reversing the spell.
+Upon reuniting with family friend Nancy, now Andalasia's queen, the character encourages Morgan to harness her most cherished memories of Giselle to restore her stepmother's true nature.
+Eventually, Nancy and Morgan return to the "real world" to help save Giselle from her own curse.
+Within the context of the film, "Love Power" serves as Disenchanted's 11th-hour song, described by Taylor as "the big rally cry that elevates the hero's lowest point into the trajectory of their triumph".
 It is also the emotional climax of Morgan's character arc.
-According to Disenchanted producer Barry Josephson, "Love Power" provides "an opportunity to grow Morgan's character and bring her closer to Giselle in their mother-daughter story".
-Morgan's tattered dress is magically transformed into a blue ballgown, a deliberate reference to the transformation scene from Disney's Cinderella (1950).
+According to Disenchanted producer Barry Josephson, "Love Power" provides an opportunity to develop Morgan as a character while strengthening her relationship with Giselle.

-Adams reprises the song during the film's "emotional climax" as she and Morgan reconcile towards the end of the film.
-With Morgan kneeling by her side, Giselle sings an abridged version of the song a capella as she seemingly perishes.
+Adams reprises the song during the film's "emotional climax" as she and Morgan reconcile towards its ending.
+With Morgan kneeling by her side, Giselle sings an abridged version of the song a cappella as she seemingly perishes.
 Ultimately, Giselle is revived by Morgan's undying love for her.
-Taylor found the sequence reminiscent of similar scenes from previous Disney films in which a main character or love interest seemingly dies, such as the Beast in Beauty and the Beast and Flynn Rider in Tangled (2010), although the relationship is familial as opposed to romantic.
+Taylor found the sequence reminiscent of similar scenes from previous Disney films in which a main character or love interest seemingly dies, such as the Beast in Beauty and the Beast and Flynn Rider in Tangled (2010), although Disenchanted's central relationship is familial rather than romantic.

 "Love Power" was the first scene Menzel shot for the film, for which she lip synced to the vocals she had recorded in her closet.
-She found the experience poignant for both herself and the crew after having been isolated without human interaction for several weeks.
+She found the experience poignant for both herself and the crew after having been isolated without human interaction due to lockdown measures.
+The scene contains references to several other Disney projects; Morgan's tattered dress is magically transformed into a blue ballgown, a deliberate reference to the transformation sequence from Disney's Cinderella (1950).
+Micaela Pérez Vitale, a writer for MovieWeb, noticed that the restoration powers of love and memories are also integral to the plot of Frozen II (2019), which also starred Menzel.